givenmnisi6/CMPG323-Overview-34292748/README.md

 </ul>

 ## Storage of Credentials
-In terms of storing sensitive credentials, I’ll utilize  JSON files.
+- In terms of storing sensitive credentials, I’ll utilize  JSON files.
 I will store all my connection strings in an appsettings.json file and gitignore it.
+- Moreover some credentials where stored in UiPath Orchestrator.

 ## Reference List
 <ul>